-If you are interested in this topic, or maybe try to assess what return on investment you can expect as a shareholder, make sure to scroll down and read the full article.
-You will find a complete ROIC formula, as well as a detailed explanation of how to calculate the ROIC metric for any company.
+If you are interested in this topic or are trying to assess what return on investment you can expect as a shareholder, be sure to scroll down and read the full article.
+You will find a complete ROIC formula and a detailed explanation of how to calculate the ROIC metric for any company.

 What is the return on invested capital?